Chart Color Schemes

 Murray Bridge Surrounds has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Murray Bridge Surrounds' population is around 4,053 as of Nov 2025.
-This reflects an increase of 321 people (8.6%) since the 2021 Census, which reported a population of 3,732 people.
-The change is inferred from the estimated resident population of 3,936 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.1 persons per square kilometer.
-Murray Bridge Surrounds' growth rate of 8.6% since the 2021 census exceeded the SA3 area's (6.5%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 47.5% of overall population gains during recent periods.
+Murray Bridge Surrounds' population is approximately 4,086 as of Feb 2026.
+This figure represents an increase of 354 people since the 2021 Census, which recorded a population of 3,732.
+The growth is inferred from ABS's estimated resident population of 3,936 in June 2024 and 104 validated new addresses after the Census date.
+This results in a density ratio of 2.1 persons per square kilometer.
+Murray Bridge Surrounds' 9.5% growth since the 2021 census is higher than the SA3 area's 7.4% and the Rest of SA, indicating it as a region with notable population growth.
+Interstate migration contributed approximately 47.5% to this growth during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and for areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth is projected for national non-metropolitan areas, with Murray Bridge Surrounds expected to expand by 654 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 13.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Future population trends project an above median growth for national non-metropolitan areas, with Murray Bridge Surrounds expected to expand by 654 persons to 2041, reflecting a total gain of 12.3% over the 17 years.

 Frequently Asked Questions - Population